-Ohio ABLE programs provide FREE services to individuals in all 88 counties of the state.
-By enrolling in an ABLE program, you can develop study skills and test-taking skills.
-You can also study math, English, writing and reading, and take FREE practice tests to prepare for GED graduation and entrance exams for post-secondary career training programs, and community college or university degree programs.
+Ohio Aspire programs provide FREE services to individuals preparing for the high school equivalency certificate.
+By enrolling in an Aspire program, you can develop study skills and test-taking skills.
+You can take practice tests to prepare for the exam.
+Ohio Aspire can also prepare you for entrance exams for career training programs and community college or university degree programs.

-Find answers to any additional questions about GED requirements.
+Find answers to any additional questions about HSE Testing requirements.

-A number of study guides are available and can be found in most public libraries and bookstores, in adult education centers, and on the Internet by doing a GED search.
+A number of study guides are available and can be found in most public libraries and bookstores, in adult education centers, and on the Internet by doing a GED or HiSET search.

 Libraries Connect Ohio (LCO) provides free GED practice exams through LearningExpress Library.
 Registration is free for all Ohio residents.